forj-oss/goforjj/FORJJ_PLUGIN.md

 ## Plugin docker image design

+`Forjj` starts plugins from docker.
+If those plugins requires to run some docker task, the plugin container will need to be configured with DooD (Docker out of Docker) or DinD (Docker in Docker)

+You can read some documentation about those 2 differents technics [here](http://blog.teracy.com/2017/09/11/how-to-use-docker-in-docker-dind-and-docker-outside-of-docker-dood-for-local-ci-testing/).

+DooD is one recommended way to run docker commands in docker container.
+So `Forjj` has implemented some features to manage those container in DooD mode, automatically.
+It will be explained in [next section](#plugin-dood-docker-image-design).

-If your plugin do not use `Docker DooD`, then forjj will create a container with a minimum of parameters.
+If your plugin do not use `Docker DooD`, then `forjj` will create a container with a minimum set of parameters.

 ### Minimal docker run parameters used by forjj to start a plugin